melezhik/swat/README2.md

     # run all `FOO/*' stories:
     test_file=FOO/ swat example/my-app 127.0.0.1

-Test\_file variable should point to a resourse(s) path and be relative to project root dir, also it should not contain \`http method' file extension \`.txt'
+Test\_file variable should point to a resource(s) path and be relative to project root dir, also it should not contain \`http method' file extension \`.txt'

 Now lets go for swat DSL for describing check lists.